HAKORADev/VODER/Guide.md

 If someone creates a modified version of VODER with different model configurations, that's exactly what it is: a modified version.
 Custom configurations won't be supported in the main VODER documentation or issue tracker because the main project only guarantees quality for its default configuration.

-For those interested in exploring custom model configurations, we'll maintain a separate document (CUSTOM_VERSIONS.md) where community-contributed modifications can be documented.
+For those interested in exploring custom model configurations, we'll maintain a separate document (CUSTOM_VERSIONS.md) where community‑contributed modifications can be documented.
 These are not official VODER builds, but if you want to share your experiments with different models or configurations, that file provides a place to do so.

 ---